abdulqudusyusuf/spotify-data-analysis/README.md

 - **Explorer vs. Loyalist**: I listened to **500 unique artists** and **2,500 unique songs**, yet Drake has been my **Top Artist for 3+ years** — showing I balance **exploration** with **loyal loyalty**.
 - **Seasonal Listening**: My listening dipped drastically in **March (46 plays)** but peaked in **May (1,151 plays)**, reflecting how life events directly influence my habits.
 - **Artist Loyalty Runs Deep**: Drake consistently tops not just my artist list, but also dominates my **songs and albums** — proving he’s the backbone of my library.
+- **The Power of Data Cleaning**: I learned how important it is to properly clean and structure raw data.
+Spotify history isn’t analysis-ready out of the box, so I had to carefully transform it to make meaningful insights possible.
+- **DAX & Measures in Power BI**: I improved my ability to create calculated columns and DAX measures.
+Metrics like Total Minutes Listened, Unique Artists, and Average Plays Per Day helped me see how to turn raw numbers into useful insights.

 ## Future Work